 If the Bypass Status Displayed While Armed option is chosen, the Bypass (or System) light will be ON while the system is armed to indicate any bypassed zones (see Section 5.17 "Arming / Disarming Options").

-When you disarm the system, all manuallybypassed zones will be unbypassed.
+When you disarm the partition, all manuallybypassed zones will be unbypassed, except for 24-hr zones.

 Activate Stay/Away Zones